pryv/dev-site/source/_api-reference/public-channels.md

 #### Successful response: `200 OK`

-An array of [activity streams](#data-structure-stream) containing the tree of the streams, sorted by name.
+An array of [streams](#data-structure-stream) containing the tree of the streams, sorted by name.

 #### Errors